 Plus, with cyberattacks constantly increasing, these solutions are an important part of meeting compliance standards, preventing data loss and securing sensitive data from hackers.

 The trick with CASBs is to find the right one.
 Your organization needs more than just one bouncer at the front door.
-You need an army of data protectors, who will secure your cloud applications from all angles.
+You need an army of data protectors, who will secure your cloud applications from all angles, like Polymer DLP.